billdozr/hs-task/README.md

 		...

-The cool thing here is that oen can use the xml supported output which then can be pulled into any IDE we can build a plugin for.
+The cool thing here is that we can use the xml supported output which then can be pulled into any Editor/IDE we can build a plugin for.

 **See:** the Eclipse plugin sample I built (very alpha).